cdhowie/netflix-no-ipv6-dns-proxy/README.md

 ## Installation

-Clone this repository into `/opt/fix-netflix-dns`.
+Clone this repository into `/opt/netflix-no-ipv6-dns-proxy`.
 (You can clone as any user, but the server must be run as root in order to bind to port 53.)

 Run the following commands to install the systemd service:

     cd /etc/systemd/system
-    ln -s /opt/fix-netflix-dns/fix-netflix-dns.service
+    ln -s /opt/netflix-no-ipv6-dns-proxy/netflix-no-ipv6-dns-proxy.service
-    systemctl enable fix-netflix-dns.service
+    systemctl enable netflix-no-ipv6-dns-proxy.service
-    systemctl start fix-netflix-dns.service
+    systemctl start netflix-no-ipv6-dns-proxy.service